Triathlon FAQ: Frequently Asked Questions

 Not necessarily.
 While you will encounter athletes who swam in high school meets or ran cross-country, many new triathletes are approaching these events for the first time.

 I would have done a triathlon earlier, but I don’t like to swim.
-Neither do I, honestly.
 I envy those who glide through the water like a fish, speeding their way through the first leg of a triathlon with ease.
 For me and many others, the swim can be a challenge, but early on I told myself that part of triathlon is about encountering challenges and overcoming them.
 I’m not the best swimmer, but when I exit the water in a triathlon, it’s a small victory each time.

 I’ve heard that a triathlon swim is rough, and people even try to swim over you; true?